The Hegira Disaster was an Imperial Navy defeat suffered on 3 242 735.M41 in the Sculptor System of the Corvus Cluster.

 With three ships destroyed–and having maneuvered out of the Imperial trap–the ork ship fired its main thrusters and put a significant distance between itself and the Blessed Ignorance, which was struggling to come to a new heading that would confront the ork ship.
 Recognizing the futility of pursuit, Captain Horner ordered an sharp course correction and turned his cruiser toward Hegira.

-As Da Butcher passed the planet, two Imperial frigates, The Audacity and The Valiant, approached the ork vessel and fired their prow lances.
+As Da Butcher passed the moon, two Imperial frigates, The Audacity and The Valiant, approached the ork vessel and fired their prow lances.
 One strike managed to cripple Da Butcher‘s engines momentarily, but apparently the ship’s Mekboyz repaired the damage quickly.
 The Audacity, unfortunately, strayed into the arc of Da Butcher‘s prow gunz and was destroyed.

 As Da Butcher swung past Hegira and directly into the path of the Imperial forces, the Blessed Ignorance finally brought the ork vessel under its guns.
 An exchange of fire saw both ships damaged, but a lucky prow shot from the ork ship destroyed the maneuver controls of Blessed Ignorance.
 The Imperial ship was unable to turn!